Highly-Skilled Avon and Vail Criminal Defense Lawyer Ready To Assist You

 If you have been seriously injured in an accident that was someone else’s fault, you may be dealing with medical expenses, lost earnings, and physical and mental pain and suffering.
 In either case, you can find the high-quality representation you need at the law offices of Mark S. Rubinstein, P.C. – your most trusted choice for an Avon, Vail, or Eagle County criminal defense lawyer.

 At Rubinstein Law Offices, our skilled criminal defense lawyers are ready to fight for your rights and help you achieve the best possible outcome.
 If you or a loved one is facing criminal charges in Avon or Vail, the time to act is now.
 Contact us today to schedule a consultation and learn more about how we can help you navigate this difficult time.

 Why Choose Mark S. Rubinstein, P.C. as Your Avon and Vail Criminal Defense Lawyer?

-Attorney Mark S. Rubinstein has been practicing law in the mountain communities of Colorado for 22 years.
+Our lawyer Mark S. Rubinstein has been practicing law in the mountain communities of Colorado for 22 years.
 He is a seasoned trial lawyer who has handled a wide range of criminal defense cases, and no matter what you are charged with, he will gather information and focus on a legal strategy geared to protect your interests.
 He spent more than 4 years in the Denver Drug Court Project, which makes him uniquely qualified to defend you against drug charges.